What are transactional emails?

 E-receipts are sent to customers following a transaction and contain information relevant to it.
 Having high open-rates, e-receipts have significant potential to improve customer relations and increase revenue, establishing reliability and a sense of security.
 You can learn more about receipt emails and how to write the best one for your business in our post: Receipt emails: 7 best practices to follow.

 Dunning emails are account-related messages sent to remind customers about failed payments, card expirations, or overdue invoices.
 While these aren’t a joy to send out or receive, they are a necessity for any business, since customers must be aware of any billing issues they might be having.
+You can learn more about dunning emails in our post: Dunning email: 9 best practices to follow.

 Password reset emails